dafacto/moneyforsomething/_chapters/14_implementing-the-plan.md

 takeaway: Open an account at a discount brokerage and start investing in the ETFs corresponding to your asset allocation.
 ---

-We’re now ready to invest!
-How do we get started?
-It’s easy—the strategy outlined in this guide can be fully implemented through a common online brokerage account.
+Now that we’re ready to invest, how do we get started?
+It’s easy—the strategy outlined in this book can be fully implemented through a common online brokerage account.

-Wheter you’re in the United States or outside, there’s no shortage of good-quality, online, discount brokerages available, several of which are listed in the [brokerages](/brokerages/) section of this website.
+Whether you’re in the United States or outside, there’s no shortage of good-quality, online, discount brokerages available, several of which are listed in the [brokerages](/brokerages/) section of this website.

-Once your online brokerage account is setup, you then deposit funds by making a transfer from a linked bank, or sending in a check.
-Once funded, you can buy and sell securities which trade on the various stock markets.
+Once your online brokerage account is setup, and funded with a bank transfer, you can buy and sell securities which trade on the various stock markets.
 As you know by now, we’ll be using the brokerage to buy and sell ETFs.
-Buying is literally as simple as entering the ETF symbol and number of shares you want to buy, and clicking the “Buy” button.
+Buying is literally as simple as entering the ETF symbol and number of shares you want, and clicking the “Buy” button.

 ## Which ETFs should I purchase?